faa406/CS422-Data-Mining/README.md

 ## Projects

-This repository includes practical projects developed during the course, demonstrating:

-- Application of data mining algorithms to real datasets.
-- Implementation of scalable and efficient data analysis workflows.
+This repository includes practical projects developed during the course, demonstrating the application of data mining algorithms to real datasets and the implementation of scalable data analysis workflows.
-- Exploration of diverse data mining challenges and solutions.

-### Project 1: [Project Title or Description]
+### Project 1: Blind Data Classification

+- **Objective:** Build an accurate classification model on a dataset with no prior feature metadata (“blind” dataset).
+- **Challenges:** Severe class imbalance, high-dimensional features, and redundant information.
+- **Approach:**
+  - Data quality checks and statistical analysis
+  - Handling class imbalance with NearMiss undersampling and class weighting
+  - Dimensionality reduction using PCA
+  - Comparison of multiple classifiers: Logistic Regression, Decision Tree, Random Forest, XGBoost
+  - Model optimization via cross-validation and hyperparameter tuning
+  - Exporting the best model in ONNX format for deployment
+- **Outcome:** Developed a robust, interpretable classification pipeline capable of handling blind datasets with challenging conditions.

 ---